Showing posts with label Driving - Racers. Show all posts

 Cunning STunts

 Stonish are having a fantastic year with tons of new additions to their database.
-I downloaded a few of these cracking disks (see what I did there?) and ended up loving the goods on Supremacy #7: James Pond, a Steve Bak classic.
-Action Fighter, hey this is good.
+I downloaded a few of these cracking menu disks (see what I did there?) and ended up playing through the goodies found on Supremacy #7: James Pond, a Steve Bak classic.
+Action Fighter, hey, this is good.
 The Mystic Well, one for geeks!
 But it was Stunt Car Racer that had me hooked.
-So, here we are!
+Well, it's a classic 16-bit racer that hasn't aged at all.

-Okay, enough!
 Let's take a peep at all the drivers.
-A weird bunch although High Flyer looks cute...
+A weird bunch, although High Flyer looks cute...

 Genius track design with incredibly cunning tricks and a motley crew to race against!